amexaCree/eStoreApp-udacity/README.md

 ## Features

-This e-store front-end application provides a store products page listing the available products, a product detail page for each product, a cart page and an order confirmation page displayed after check out.
+This e-store front-end application provides the following features:
+* A products page listing the available products
+* A product detail page for each product, user can add 1-10 of an item into cart.
+* A cart page listing all products the user has added to the cart, user can change quantity of an item or remove item from cart, and
+* An order confirmation page displayed after check out to indicate to the user that the order was successful.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.